Dagger of the Mind: Plot

 Back on the Enterprise, Kirk is informed that van Gelder has destroyed the neural neutralizer.
 McCoy is surprised that loneliness could be lethal, but Kirk, after his experience, is not.

 Production

 The episode's title was taken from William Shakespeare's Macbeth.
 Macbeth is planning to murder the King of Scotland, and sees a dagger that he attempts to grasp, but it's only a hallucination.

+Shimon Wincelberg originally wrote a reference to Hillel the Elder's "Torah on one foot" parable, but Roddenberry mandated an attribution to "the ancient skeptic".
+Wincelberg, incensed by Roddenberry's rewrites, requested a name change to S. Bar-David for the airing.

 Playing mentally disturbed Van Gelder took a toll on the actor Morgan Woodward.
-Reportedly when he finished filming the episode he went home and took a rest for four days.
+When he finished filming the episode, he reportedly went home and took a rest for four days.

 Reception

 In 2010, SciFiNow ranked this the eighth best episode of the original series.

 Zack Handlen of The A.V.
 Club gave the episode a "B" rating, noting that the episode had "a handful of excellent moments (the mind-meld, that damn booth) that don't fit as well as they should".
 Handlen noted Kirk and Noel's relationship as the plot's "weakest element", and that Adams did not make a compelling villain.
 On the other hand, he felt that Nimoy made Spock's mind meld sequence "fairly effective".
 The booth and its effect on Adams were also cited as memorable moments in the episode.